matheusgomes28/pyfind/README.md

-# PyFind - Finding instances in a codebas
+# PyFind - Finding instances in a codebase

 This project is a simple script I had put together to go through the codebase of a repository and find instances of strings.
 It helps a lot with application rebranding or even when trying to find objects like images.